Discover articles from many of our databases.

 Be sure to see the Marketing subpage of this Subject Guide for more direction

-Search the series of books from New Strategist Press for detailed spending breakdowns and consumer demographics.
-(Available via our subscription to EBSCO eBook Business Collection).
+New Strategist Press- This series of demographic books is useful for detailed spending breakdowns and consumer demographics.
+(Available via our subscription to EBSCO eBook Business Collection; search by topic of keyword over all titles.)

 ProQuest Statistical DataSets is a Web-based research solutions tool that provides fast and easy...